 Year of Call: 2010

 Michael practises in all areas of Chambers’ work, with a particular emphasis on commercial litigation and arbitration.
 He has significant advocacy experience, having appeared unled before the Commercial Court, the Chancery Division and in various county courts.
-Michael has recently been instructed in a wide range of commercial cases, including disputes concerning insurance contracts, shareholders’ agreements and shipping law.
-Michael has also recently been instructed in several competition law disputes and a challenge to the UK’s plain packaging regulations for tobacco products.
+Michael is regularly instructed in a wide range of commercial cases, including disputes concerning insurance contracts, shareholders’ agreements and shipping law.
+Michael has also recently been instructed in several major competition law disputes.

 Before coming to the Bar, Michael taught contract law part-time at University College, Oxford, and spent a year working for a charity providing legal aid services in Kenya.
 After completing his pupillage, Michael spent 10 months working at the UK Supreme Court as a Judicial Assistant to Lord Clarke and Lord Carnwath.
 In that capacity, he provided written opinions on the merits of cases heard before the Supreme Court and on the merits of permission to appeal applications.

-During his time as a Judicial Assistant at the Supreme Court, Michael was involved in some of the leading cases in commercial law, including: VTB Capital Plc v Nutritek International Corp and others (forum non conveniens and lifting the corporate veil); Benedetti v Sawiris and others (unjust enrichment); AES Ust-Kamenogorsk Hydropower Plant LLP v Ust-Kamenogorsk Hydropower Plant JSC (the availability of anti-suit injunctions in support of arbitration agreements where arbitration proceedings are neither on foot nor contemplated); and In the matter of the Alexandros T (Nos 1, 2 & 3) (the scope and effect of articles 27 and 28 of the Brussels I Regulation).
+During his time as a Judicial Assistant at the Supreme Court, Michael was involved in some of the leading cases concerning commercial law, including: VTB Capital Plc v Nutritek International Corp and others (forum non conveniens and lifting the corporate veil); Benedetti v Sawiris and others (unjust enrichment); AES Ust-Kamenogorsk Hydropower Plant LLP v Ust-Kamenogorsk Hydropower Plant JSC (anti-suit injunctions); and In the matter of the Alexandros T (Nos 1, 2 & 3) (articles 27 and 28 of the Brussels I Regulation).

-Whilst at the Supreme Court, Michael was also involved in numerous high profile public law cases, including: Bank Mellat v HM Treasury (the validity of a financial restriction order issued under the Counter-Terrorism Act 2008 and the availability of closed material procedures in the Supreme Court); Smith and others v Ministry of Defence (the jurisdictional scope of the ECHR and liability under article 2 of the ECHR and at common law for military procurement decisions); R (Chester) v Secretary of State for Justice (prisoners’ voting rights under the ECHR and EU law); and Re Local Government Byelaws (Wales) Bill 2012 (the legislative competence of the Welsh Assembly).
+Whilst at the Supreme Court, Michael was also involved in numerous high profile public law cases, including: Bank Mellat v HM Treasury (financial restriction orders and closed material procedures); Smith and others v Ministry of Defence (the jurisdictional scope of the ECHR and liability for military procurement decisions); R (Chester) v Secretary of State for Justice (prisoners’ voting rights); and Re Local Government Byelaws (Wales) Bill 2012 (the legislative competence of the Welsh Assembly).